regenvillage/data/.github/ISSUE_TEMPLATE/update-new-event.md

 ---
 name: Update/New Event
-about: Ask us to update or add a new event to the Berlin Blockchain Week website
+about: Ask us to update or add a new event to the Regen Village website
 title: "[NEW]: "
 labels: new
 assignees: ""
 ---

-Please use this template to suggest a new event or update an existing event for the BBW website!
-You can also directly [submit your event as a pull request](https://github.com/blockchainweek/data/tree/main/data/24/events) to this repository.
+Please use this template to suggest a new event or update an existing event for the Regen Village website!
+You can also directly [submit your event as a pull request](https://github.com/regenvillage/data/tree/main/data/24/events) to this repository.
 This will speed up things significantly!

 ```toml
 # the name of your event